Ho-Ro/Z80_dongle/README.md

 putting bypass (or decoupling) caps in your designs is that you may never find out why they might behave erratically.

-There is also a push button, which is optional.
+There is also a push button next to the CPU socket, which is optional.
 In contrast to Goran's *sketch* above it is connected to the /RESET pin of the Z80 CPU.
 A Schottky diode decouples this reset button from the Arduino output.
+Another push button at the lower edge of the proto board resets the Arduino Mega.

 Now, the most interesting extension to the design is a tri-state bus detection.